 Deduct Your Home Office

 Countless small business owners run things from an office or brick and mortar location.
 However, their work often continues at home.
-And yes, that home office can be used as a tax deduction.
+Knowing that you can file your home office is often overlooked as one of the most useful small business tax deducation secrets.

 Any expense related to the home office can be deducted.
 These deductions can include insurance, utilities, such as internet access, and even repair costs.